 If you don't see your institution or course listed in TES, it is likely that we have not had the opportunity to evaluate it yet.
 After you are admitted to Wake Tech, we will review your coursework for any applicable transfer credit.

-Email [email protected] for answers to other transfer credit questions.
+Email [email protected] with any transfer credit questions.